 Policy Advisor: The public sector is always hungering for bright young advisors on a range of key policy initiatives.
 Policy advisors bring their expertise to the table, aiming to identify what should be done in the future through research and analysis.

-Five interesting government facts
+Four interesting government facts

 - Britain’s longest-serving councillor is Lloyd Wilce of the Labour Party, who’s been in office for 67 years.